fltdr/module-1-challenge/README.md

  ## URL

- The live website can be acccessed [here](https://www.w3schools.com/html/html5_semantic_elements.asp).
+ The live website can be acccessed [here](https://fltdr.github.io/module-1-challenge/).

+ ## Screenshot

+ Not available at this time.